 Oburgurgl ski resort up the valley is a quieter village and a good resort for all levels of skiers.
 It is about a 20 minute bus ride between the two (they aren't connected by lifts or ski runs) and both resorts are now on one ski pass called the Otztal Super Pass, which also has access to smaller ski resorts down the valley.
 This pass gives you great flexibility and makes the ski area even bigger!

 Soelden wouldn’t be our first choice for families wanting an Austrian family ski holiday.
 Not that it’s a particularly bad choice – there are all the facilities you will need – but the resort and village is better suited to other groups of skiers, and we feel that families would enjoy other areas more, such as Obergurgl up the valley.
 For young families that want to ski Soelden we would recommend staying in Obergurgl and catching the bus to Soelden for a day or two skiing.Search Hotels

 and Deals >

-Soelden has a huge variety of accommodation with styles and budgets to suit every skier, from 2-star pensions to 5-star luxury and everything in between.
+There is a huge variety of accommodation in Soelden with styles and budgets to suit every skier, from 2-star pensions to 5-star luxury and everything in between.
 Choose your accommodation carefully if proximity to lifts is important – you will want to be at either end of the main street to be within close walking distance.
 Those hotels on the “quiet” side of the river are a little further from the lifts and some hotels will require a shuttle.
 There is also a free and efficient bus system if your hotel isn’t within walking distance.
 Most of the hotels operate on a half-board basis though a few offer B&B rates.
 And yes, for the true Bond tragic or Daniel Craig groupie, you can stay in the hotel he stayed at … it is the Bergland Hotel.Get your

 Scout Field Guide >